Jax-Core/ValliStart/README.md

 ## Getting Started

-A quick tutorial on how to install JaxCore.
-More detailed instructions can be found on the wiki.

 ### Prerequisites

 - **Rainmeter v4.5 or newer.** Rainmeter can be installed by downloading the `.exe` file [from Rainmeter's official website.](https://www.rainmeter.net/).